 How Do I Connect to My On-Campus Database?

-- Oracle databases, hosted by CIT and in a range of IP addresses, are automatically accessible using the VPN tunnel setup between Media3 and campus.
+- Oracle databases, hosted and managed by CIT Database Group and in a specific range of IP addresses, are automatically accessible using the VPN tunnel setup between Media3 and campus.
 (This is NOT the VPN on your desktop.)

 - Other databases, such as MySQL, SQLServer, MariaDB, etc., that will remain on campus, will need firewall changes or access permissions granted to allow connections from the Media3 service.
 Customers should email systems support if your database is housed in the CIT Serverfarm.
 Otherwise contact your database administrator for connection details.

 May I Arrange for Database Setup?